About Us

 Opportunities Abound

-• Our graduates work for the Youth Services Bureau, numerous school districts as teachers, La Porte County Circuit Court, Keyes Counseling, WJOB radio, Chicago Fire Soccer Club and We Create Media.
+- Our graduates work for the Youth Services Bureau, numerous school districts as teachers, the La Porte County Circuit Court, Keyes Counseling, WJOB radio, the Chicago Fire Soccer Club, and We Create Media.

-• The College aims to better the lives of our students and the surrounding community.
-We have The Willie T. Donald Exoneration Advisory Coalition and the Center for Justice and Post-Exoneration Assistance that focus on supporting and finding justice for individuals that have faced or are facing wrongful convictions.
+- The College aims to better the lives of our students and the surrounding community.
+We have The Willie T. Donald Exoneration Advisory Coalition and the Center for Justice and Exoneration Network focus on supporting and finding justice for individuals who have faced or are facing wrongful convictions.

 Leadership